Gayathri-2510/Travel-Assistant-AI-Agent/README.md

-# 🧭 AI Travel Planner Agent
+# 🌍 AI Travel Planner Agent

-An AI-powered travel assistant built using IBM Watsonx.ai that helps users plan trips efficiently, offering destination recommendations, itinerary planning, transport and accommodation suggestions, and weather forecasts—all tailored to the user's preferences and budget.
+An AI-powered assistant built using **IBM Watsonx.ai** and **Granite foundation models** that transforms natural language queries into complete, customized travel plans.
+The agent delivers smart destination suggestions, transport and accommodation options, day-wise itineraries, and real-time weather simulations—all within a seamless conversational interface.

+---

-## 🚀 Features
+## 🔍 Overview

-- Smart extraction of user travel preferences
-- Personalized destination recommendations
-- Transport and accommodation planning
-- Day-by-day itinerary generation
-- Weather simulation based on travel date and location
-- Final summary of complete travel plan
+This project demonstrates the use of **agentic AI design** within **IBM Watson Studio**, showcasing how travel planning can be automated using structured prompts, dynamic response flows, and NLP-based intent understanding.
+Designed for solo travelers, families, digital nomads, and corporate users alike, this assistant simplifies every stage of the travel decision-making process.

+---

 ## 🧠 Technologies Used

-- IBM Watsonx.ai
+- **IBM Watsonx.ai**
-- IBM Granite foundation models
+- **Granite Foundation Models**
-- Watson Studio
+- **IBM Watson Studio (No-code/Low-code)**
-- Prompt Engineering
-- Agentic AI design
-- Natural Language Processing (NLP)
+- **Natural Language Processing (NLP)**

-## 👥 End Users

-- Tourists
-- Solo Travelers
-- Family Vacationers
-- Digital Nomads
-- Budget and Luxury Travelers
-- Travel Agents
-- First-time Travelers
-- Corporate Travelers

-## 📈 Future Scope

-- Voice-based assistant integration
-- Real-time flight/hotel booking
-- Multilingual support
+- **Prompt Engineering**
-- Virtual tour previews using AR/VR
-- Group travel planning coordination
-- Offline access via mobile app
-- Eco-conscious travel suggestions
+- **Agentic AI Workflow Design**

+---

-## 📄 How It Works
+## 🛠️ How It Works

-1. **User Input**: The user provides a travel request in natural language.
+1. **User Input**
+   The user enters a natural language query describing their travel goals (e.g., location, budget, duration, interests).

+2. **Preference Extraction**
-2. **Preference Collection**: The agent extracts location, dates, budget, and interests.
+   The agent parses the input to extract structured data such as destination type, origin city, travel month, budget, and personal interests.

-3. **AI-Driven Planning**:
+3. **Destination Recommendation**
-   - Recommends suitable destinations
-   - Suggests transport and accommodation
-   - Builds a personalized itinerary
-   - Simulates destination weather
+   Based on preferences, the agent suggests 2–3 destinations with contextual reasoning (e.g., climate, activities, budget fit).

+4. **Transport Planning**
+   It recommends suitable transport options (e.g., train, flight, bus) with travel duration and cost comparison.

+5. **Accommodation Suggestion**
+   The system suggests hotel options based on the user’s budget, number of days, and proximity to key attractions.

+6. **Itinerary Generation**
+   A personalized, day-wise itinerary is generated, aligning with the traveler’s pace, preferences, and local highlights.

+7. **Weather Simulation**
+   The assistant simulates destination weather for the given travel period, providing temperature, climate, and seasonal tips.

+8. **Final Plan Summary**
-4. **Final Summary**: A complete travel plan is returned in a structured and friendly format.
+   A comprehensive travel plan is presented in a structured and readable format with a friendly summary message.

-## 📝 Example User Prompt
+---